rremer/minecraft-luddite/README.md

 A Forge client/server modpack for Minecraft.

-The drive behind this modpack's development was largely to make a more approachable world for new players, while coaxing veterans to explore different kinds of gameplay then they used to.
+The drive behind this modpack's development was largely to make a more approachable world for new players, while coaxing veterans to explore different kinds of gameplay then they're used to.

 Behaviors I found in my own gameplay (preferring modpacks with deep tech trees) which I specifically targetted for removal in this pack:
 * exploration outside of your starting chunk is almost mandatory